Netherlands • Born on March 28th

 Kees has funded healthcare for 94 patients in 11 countries.

-Colette is a young mother from Haiti.
-She lives with her husband and baby son in a neighborhood of Port-au-Prince.
-Colette has a cardiac condition called rheumatic mitral regurgitation.
-One of the four valves of her heart was severely damaged due to a rheumatic fever she suffered a number of years ago, and it cannot adequately pump blood through her body.
-Colette will fly to the United States to receive treatment.
-On December 11th, she will undergo cardiac surgery, during which surgeons will remove her damaged valve and implant an artificial replacement.
-Another organization, Baylor Scott and White Heart Hospital, is contributing funds to pay for surgery.
-Colette's family also needs help to fund the costs of surgery prep.
+Primer is a father of three from Haiti.
+He lives in a small village in southwestern Haiti with his wife and three children; he is a farmer and sells produce in the local market.
+Primer has a cardiac condition called rheumatic mitral regurgitation.
+One of the four valves of his heart is severely damaged as the result of a rheumatic infection he suffered a number of years ago, and cannot adequately pump blood through his heart and body.
+The surgery that Primer needs is not available anywhere in the country so he will fly to Dominican Republic to receive treatment.
+On September 13th, he will undergo cardiac surgery, during which surgeons will remove the damaged valve and implant an artificial replacement.
+Haiti Cardiac Alliance is contributing $9000 to pay for surgery.
+Primer's family also needs help to fund the costs of surgery prep.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Colette's family overseas.
-"I am very relieved I can have this surgery so that I know I will be alive to take care of my son," Colette shared.
+It also covers travel expenses for the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Primer's family overseas, as well as the cost of obtaining Prince's passport.
+Prince says: "I am very grateful to be having this surgery so I can take care of my family and see my children grow up."